aws-samples/aws-cdk-lambda-automated-testing/README.md

 # lambda-cdk-tests

-This repository illustrates how to set up unit testing against code that is meant to be deployed as [AWS Lambda][^1] functions.
-Since the code is deployed using the [AWS CDK][^2], we're illustrating how to test that as well.
+This repository illustrates how to set up a shared testing process for both [AWS Lambda][^1] functions, as well as the [AWS CDK][^2] constructs that describe how these are deployed onto the AWS Cloud.

+The same structure can be adapted for most anything that requires having to deploy loose codefiles onto AWS resources (e.g. Lambda functions, Jupyter notebooks, etc.)

+> ### Why?
+>
-The AWS CDK allows us to describe our infrastructure in the same coding language as the raw codefiles we're using as the content of our Lambda functions — this allows us to test both the logic and the infrastructure that runs that logic in one go.
+> The AWS CDK allows us to describe our infrastructure in the same coding language as
+> the raw codefiles we're using as the content of our Lambda functions — this allows us
+> to test both the logic and the infrastructure that runs that logic in one go.
+>
+> It is important that we are able to verify as much of the logic and behavior of
+> systems as possible before we deploy them.
+This allows us to catch potential defects
+> much faster than if we were performing all testing on the target platform itself.
+>
+> A healthy development pipeline will generally consist of testing both on and off-platforms.

+Testing in this codebase is done using [Jest][^4], which is the test runner installed when you use the [AWS CDK CLI][aws-cdk] tool to [bootstrap a new project][cdk-init].

 ## Sample Application System